ElderEphemera/via-fields/README.md

 ## Limitations

-Because of the way the plugin works derived `Show` instances are a complete mess.
+Because of the way the plugin works, derived `Show` instances are a complete mess.